joshiteoshi/git-gud/deet-script.md

  - many snapshots have almost identical copies of the same files
  - it feels a bit wasteful

+TODO: decide if this part of the git parable is necessary

 // i'm not sure if i want to discuss this since this doesn't really help use git